 This is effectively the process of “de-essing” but can be applied to frequencies other than those involved in sibilance.

 Dynamic EQ is useful when EQing instruments with a wide range.
-If low notes and high notes are being played in the same piece, a static EQ may cause varying amounts of colouration as it affects the higher harmonics of some notes (lower notes) and the lower harmonics or even fundamental frequencies of some other notes (higher notes).
+Suppose low notes and high notes are being played in the same piece.
+In that case, a static EQ may cause varying amounts of colouration as it affects the higher harmonics of some notes (lower notes) and the lower harmonics or even fundamental frequencies of some other notes (higher notes).

 Since fundamental frequencies generally have greater amplitude, using a dynamic EQ on a wide-range instrument can, perhaps, more accurately compress the sound source according to the notes being played.